yehudasa/rgw-object-broker/README.md

   A Broker's internal representation of a provisioned service.

-- *Bind*
+- *Binding*

   A Broker's data structure for tracking coordinates and auth credentials for a single *ServiceInstance*.
-Each bind has a set of credentials allowing access of data by the service instance user.
+Each binding has a set of credentials allowing access of data by the service instance user.

 - *Catalog*